How computer programs are trained to think like humans without expert supervision

 The challenges of Reinforcement Learning

-Just like every other technology, the Reinforcement Learning too has its share of challenges, which calls for an intelligent countermeasure, to emerge as a successful differentiator to today’s businesses.
+Just like every other technology, the Reinforcement Learning too has its share of challenges, which calls for an intelligent countermeasure, to emerge as a successful differentiation to today’s businesses.
 As we discussed earlier, the Reinforcement Learning relies on exploitation and exploration to perform an action.
 If the agent is rewarded for a particular action, it determines that particular action is reward-worthy, and it repeats for more rewards.
 In essence, this is the agent exploiting on receiving rewards.
 But, what is also needed is the knowledge exploration, which will ultimately lead to better rewards.

 In order to make the agent imbibe both – exploitation and exploration – it is imperative to infuse a variety of actions to strike a fine balance between the both, to achieve better outcomes.